 - The DST will apply to companies meeting contemporarily two revenue thresholds:

 - the amount of worldwide revenues reported by the entity standalone or at group level should equal at least Euro 750 million;

 - the amount of revenues from qualified digital services linked to Italian users should equal at least Euro 5.5 million.

 - The revenue thresholds should be met in the fiscal year preceding the one when DST comes due.
 It follows that in order to verify if the DST will be due for revenues obtained in FY 2020, companies should exceed the revenues thresholds in FY 2019.

-- Qualified digital services are divided into three categories:
+- Qualified digital services are divided into four categories:

 - Digital advertising: the placing of a digital advertisement interface targeted for users;

 - Intermediation services: the making available of multi-sided digital interfaces to users that allow them to find and interact with others and that may also facilitate the

 - provision of underlying supplies of goods or services directly between users;